mborn1/pyoptex/docs/source/example_scenarios.rst

 What if the transition cost depends on the magnitude of the transition?
 For example, heating an oven from 0°C to 100°C requires more time than heating it to 50°C.
-Accounting the this transition is only possible with cost-optimal designs which determine the structure of the design automatically.
+Accounting for this transition is only possible with cost-optimal designs which determine the structure of the design automatically.

 The Python script is found at